-As requested by the PCB, our review focuses on how the Joint Programme can be refined and reinforced to deliver on the UNAIDS 2016-2021 Strategy and the 2016 Political Declaration across three fundamental pillars: Financing and accountability; Joint working, and; Governance.

-These are areas where the Joint Programme has succeeded in establishing novel and effective approaches, yet have not adequately evolved to meet the challenges of today's epidemic and the response.
+As requested by the UNAIDS Board, our review focuses on how the Joint Programme can be refined and reinforced to deliver on the UNAIDS Strategy and the 2016 Political Declaration on Ending AIDS across three fundamental pillars: joint working, governance, and financing and accountability.
+They are areas where the Joint Programme has succeeded in establishing novel and effective approaches, yet have not adequately evolved to meet the challenges of today's epidemic and response.

-In undertaking this review, the Joint Programme has demonstrated that it is keenly aware of the need to respond to the demands of, and operate within, the new context at country and global levels.
-It recognizes that delivering on the UNAIDS 2016-2021 Strategy and 2030 Agenda will require much more than improving efficiency within existing arrangements: it demands bold commitment to boosting the impact of the Joint Programme by transforming the way it works and is held accountable for results.
+In undertaking this review, the Joint Programme has demonstrated that it is keenly aware of the need to respond to the demands of, and operate within, the new context, at country and global levels.
+It recognizes that delivering on its Strategy and Agenda 2030 will require much more than improving efficiency within existing arrangements: it demands bold commitment to boosting the impact of the Joint Programme by transforming the way it works and is held accountable for results.
 The recommendations provided seek to offer support and guidance for such a transformation.

-THE THREE PILLARS OF THE JOINT PROGRAMME MODEL: FINDINGS AND RECOMMENDATIONS
+THREE PILLARS OF THE JOINT PROGRAMME MODEL: FINDINGS AND RECOMMENDATIONS